rizinorg/cutter/docs/source/building.rst

 Compiling Cutter with Breakpad support
 --------------------------------------

-If you want to build Cutter with crash handling system, you want prepare Breakpad before.
+If you want to build Cutter with crash handling system, you will want to first prepare Breakpad.
-For this simply run one of the scripts (according to your OS) from root Cutter directory:
+For this, simply run one of the scripts (according to your OS) from root Cutter directory:

 .. code:: sh